 Hello creative friends!
 We’ve all been there when we find what we think is the perfect piece for a makeover and then to find out… not so much.
 I found it on FB Market Place for $40, and if you know anything about MCM furniture, that’s a real steal!
 Yeah, baby!
 This credenza would be the find of 2021! wah wah… 🙁 Well, it was until I went to pick it up.
-That’s when I discovered it had a laminate top.
+That’s when I discovered it had a laminate top, but the lower half was a wood veneer.
 Bummer.
 I could still think of no reason not to purchase this piece.
 Today, I’ll show you how to paint over laminate furniture and made it look like a million bucks.
 Well, maybe I exaggerated a bit.

 Thanks to Dixie Belle Paint Co for sponsoring this post.
 While I was compensated to write this post, all opinions are my own.

 * As an Amazon Associate, I earn from qualifying purchases.
 I also earn qualifying purchases through other companies.
 You are not charged extra to use any of the links, but any income I make will be used for more amazing DIY projects to share with you!
 To see my full disclaimer, click here!